UMass Amherst Pronoun FAQ

 It’s okay!
 Everyone slips up from time to time.
 If you use the wrong pronoun for someone, you can say something like, “Sorry, I meant they,” and continue your conversation.
 Avoid over-apologizing, which further creates an awkward situation.

 What if I hear others making a mistake?

 In most cases, you may gently correct the person who made the mistake without further embarrassing the individual who was misgendered.
 You can say something like, “Actually, Jadzia uses ‘they’ for themselves.”

-Suggestions for Faculty to Respect the Gender Identity of Students
+Suggestions for Instructors to Respect the Gender Identity of Students

-In small classes, faculty members may elect to use various methods to give students the ability to indicate their pronouns, including:
+In small classes, instructors may elect to use various methods to give students the ability to indicate their pronouns, including: